top of page

 • 2 min read

-Space folds as Einstein described, no flat plane needed.
-Our black-hole universe nests among neighboring black-hole universes, back-to-back, horizons shielding light both ways.
+Space folds as Einstein described, with no flat plane needed.
+Our black-hole universe nests among neighboring black-hole universes, back-to-back.
+Horizons shield light in both directions.
 They share gravity across boundaries, leaking just enough to clump cosmic filaments and steady galaxy spins.
-That's your "dark matter": not particles, but tugs from adjacent black-hole universes, explaining why no two galaxies rotate the same.
+That's your dark matter: not particles, but tugs from adjacent black-hole universes.
+This explains why no two galaxies rotate the same.

-I asked Perplexity.AI to write up the math for my concept.
+With a little help from AI, I asked Perplexity.AI to write up the math for my concept.
 I was never that great at math.
-But, what I lack in math skills I can clearly see or visualize things in a simplistic fashion.
+But what I lack in math skills, I can clearly see or visualize in a simplistic fashion.
 This is what Perplexity had to say about my concept:

 Black-Hole-Universe Math